Sander-Marx/decision-tree-from-scratch/README.md

 # decision-tree-from-scratch
-decision tree from scratch created in python tested on a dataset about Wine
+Decision tree from scratch created in python tested on a dataset about Wine

+Numpy and pandas is only libraries used